agntcy/oasf/README.md

 Make sure Docker is installed with Buildx.

-Check the [example.env](example.env) file which contains a list of environment variables used to control the operations below.
+Check the [example.env](example.env) to see the configuration for the operations below.

 Fetch required tools: